ethanglaser/espn-fantasy-football/README.md

 ### Overview

 The *draftresults.py* function creates a spreadsheet containing a summary of the draft data and final results of a given season in a specified ESPN Fantasy Football League.
-The sheet has a row for every draft pick, in order, listing the pick number, name of the NFL player selected, name of the fantasy team that selected the player, rank that the player was drafted based on their position, and rank that the player finished based on their position.
+This sheet has a section where pick ratings can be filled out and used to train an analysis model.
+The *draftanalysis.py* function uses the training data to create a model that evaluates a draft and outputs the results as an excel file.

 ### Getting Started

 #### Command Line Arguments

-Four command line arguments are needed.
+Four command line arguments are needed for the *draftresults.py* function.
 The first two are cookies, which are required to access information for private leagues.

 To access the cookies, in Chrome go to Settings -> Privacy and Security -> Site Settings -> Cookies and site data -> See all cookies and site data -> espn.com.
 Find the *espn_s2* and *SWID* cookies.
 These are the first two command line arguments.